KDE/digikam-doc/image_editor/enhancement_tools.rst

 1. **Subject Selection**: include a small margin around your subject in the selection.
 For complex subjects (like hair), use higher Iterations values (15-20).
 For simple subjects with clear edges, lower Iterations values (5-10) are sufficient.

-2. **Blur Settings**: start with a moderate Smoothness (around 10) and adjust as needed.
-Use higher Transition values (50-80) for more natural-looking results.
+2. **Blur Settings**: start with a moderate **Smoothness** (around 10) and adjust as needed.
+Use higher **Progressive Transition** values (50-80) for more natural-looking results.
 For portraits, try to keep some sharpness in the edges of the subject.

 3. **Image Types**: works best with images that have clear separation between subject and background.
-For busy backgrounds, use higher Radius values to create more separation.
+For busy backgrounds, use higher **Smoothness** values to create more separation.
 For portraits, position the selection to include all of the person's hair.

 4. **Performance**: higher iteration values for the subject segmentation require more processing time.
 For large images, you may need to be patient while the tool processes.